Web Client Overview

-If you open any page/tab in the 7pace Timetracker web server, the Web Client displays directly under the Timetracker menu bar selections, on every tab (this screenshot shows the "Configuration" tab):
+If you open any page in the 7pace Timetracker web server, the Web Client displays at the top of each page (this screenshot shows the "Monthly" page):

 If you have previously tracked on an item, the last item tracked will display.
 The prediction feature remembers the last ten (10) items on which you last worked.
 Once you click anywhere on the gray tracker bar, the fields expand and display the following: